AxonIQ/reference-guide/operations-guide/production-considerations/exceptions.md

  Axon will generify any exception which is a result of Command or Query handling.

-To maintain support for conditional logic dependent on the type of exception thrown in a distributed scenario, it is possible to provide details in a `HandlerExceutionException`.
+To maintain support for conditional logic dependent on the type of exception thrown in a distributed scenario, it is possible to provide details in a `HandlerExecutionException`.
 It is thus recommended to throw a `CommandExecutionException`/`QueryExecutionException` with the required details, when command/query handling fails.
 This behaviour could be supported generically by implementing